 SkillSelect, is the mandatory system designed to meet market demand for skilled labour.
 The SkillSelect process is initiated by the lodgement of an Expression of Interest (EOI).

-The Australian government uses the tools below to ’select’ applicants to receive an invitation from the SkillSelect database based upon the following factors:
+The Department of Home Affairs ( DHA) uses the tools below to ’select’ applicants to receive an invitation from the SkillSelect database based upon the following factors:

 - Choosing an eligible occupation from the MLTSSL and the STSOL;